aliok/trnltk-java/docs/tutorial/advanced_parsing.md

 suffixGraph.initialize();

-// build predefined paths with suffix graphs and dictionary final PredefinedPaths predefinedPaths = new PredefinedPaths(suffixGraph, dictionaryRootMap, suffixApplier);
+// build predefined paths with suffix graphs and dictionary final PredefinedPathProvider predefinedPaths = new PredefinedPathProviderImpl(suffixGraph, dictionaryRootMap, suffixApplier);
 predefinedPaths.initialize();

 // build root finders and add them into the chain